-- Bring a pan of generously salted water to the boil.
+- Bring a 20cm or 8" saucepan of generously salted water (1½ teaspoons of salt for a pan this size) to a boil.

-- Whilst the water comes to the boil heat a large wides based pan over a medium-high heat.
+- Whilst the water comes to a boil heat a 30cm or 12" frying pan over a medium-high heat.

-- Add the cabbage, black pepper, a pinch of salt and dried thyme to the pan, then cover with a lid, and cook for 4 or 5 minutes.
+- Add the cabbage and black pepper to the frying pan, stir well to combine, then cover with a lid, and cook for 4 or 5 minutes.

-- Add the gnocchi to the pan of boiling water and cook until it begins to float which should take 3-4 minutes at most.
+- Throw the gnocchi into the pan of boiling water and cook until it begins to float which should take 2-3 minutes at most.

-- Drain the Gnocchi add to the pan with the cabbage.
+- Drain the gnocchi and add it to the pan with the cabbage.